 VicHealth primarily stores personal and health information onsite or in Victorian-based systems and storage facilities.
 For any data storage that is not Victorian based VicHealth endeavours wherever possible to ensure data is in a jurisdiction with equivalent Privacy laws

 Sensitive information relating to individuals is not routinely collected.
 VicHealth will only collect sensitive information with consent or where required by law.

 You can configure your browser to notify you when you receive a cookie, providing you with the opportunity to either accept or reject it.
 You can also refuse all cookies by turning them off in your browser or deleting all cookies from your computer.

-VicHealth uses Google Analytics to collect data to track how our visitors interact with this Website.
+VicHealth uses Google Analytics and HotJar to collect data to track how our visitors interact with this Website.
 This data includes the number of visits to the Website, the time and date of visits to the Website and its pages, where the user came from, what the user did on the site and whether the user has completed any transactions on the site such as newsletter registration, demographics and interest reporting (such as where the user is from, age group, gender and interest area).

 This information is anonymous and is used for statistical purposes to ensure that our Website is providing information relevant to our users.

 Any enquiries or complaints should be directed to the VicHealth Privacy Officer, either via email at firstname.lastname@example.org, or via telephone at (03) 9667 1333.
 If a complaint cannot be resolved, the Privacy Officer will refer the complaint to the Commissioner for Privacy and Data Protection or the Health Services Commissioner (for health information).